Time and Place:

 - Introduction to real-time operating system Xenomai

-- Labs or simulations with actual robots (Aldebaran Nao -- see picture on the right)
+- Labs and/or simulations with actual robots (Aldebaran Nao -- see picture on the right)

 This course introduces fundamental concepts in Robotics.
 In the first half of the course, basic concepts will be discussed, including coordinate transformation, kinematics, dynamics, Laplace transforms, equations of motion, feedback and feedforward control, and trajectory planning.
-These topics will be exemplified with Matlab/Simulink simulation studies.
+These topics will be exemplified with simulation studies using our own simulator.
 The second half of the course will focus on applying the knowledge from the initial lectures to various motor systems, including manipulators, artificial eye systems, locomotory systems, and mobile robotics.
-Some lectures will be replaced/supplemented with labs in which the course participant will learn to program a 10 degree-of-freedom robot arm (see picture above) with the real-time operating system Xenomai.
+Some lectures will be replaced/supplemented with labs in which the course participant will learn to program a small humanoid robot.

 Initially, the course has a lecture format.
 Later during the course, labs will be added by splitting the course participants into small groups.
-There is a midterm and a final exam.
+There is NO midterm and ONE final exam.

 2010 Grade Distribution: